Thank You for Giving!

 This scholarship provides funds for undergraduate students enrolled in ENVS who are the first generation in their family to attend college and those from socioeconomic backgrounds that are historically underrepresented in the field of environmental sciences.
 Preference is also given to students matriculating from secondary education in the state of Colorado.

 A gift to the Diana R. Nemergut Memorial Fund will provide support for graduate students working on questions in the areas of environmental microbiology and ecological sustainability at the University of Colorado Boulder.

 A gift to the Environmental Studies Undergraduate Scholarship Fund will help make CU-Boulder more affordable for our undergraduate students.
 Scholarship support will reduce the number of loans, making a dramatic difference in the lives of middle- and lower-income students and their families.

 A gift to the Environmental Studies Graduate Fellowship Fund will support Ph.D., M.S., and graduate professional students.
 The availability of generous fellowships helps draw the world’s best students to CU Boulder and will significantly enhance the program’s faculty recruitment efforts.

 A gift to the Sustainability, Energy, and Environment Complex (SEEC) will provide vital funds to create the facilities and infrastructure necessary to support the Environmental Studies Program.
-SEEC will offer premiere learning spaces and state-of-the art laboratories, will bring together educators and research experts to expand on their groundbreaking advances in scientific research and analysis, support the development of responsive public policy, and educate the next generation of leaders, scientists, engineers, and citizens.
+SEEC will offer premier learning spaces and state-of-the-art laboratories, will bring together educators and research experts to expand on their groundbreaking advances in scientific research and analysis, support the development of responsive public policy, and educate the next generation of leaders, scientists, engineers, and citizens.